fran-00/PyIntruder/README.md

 # PyIntruder

+## Upcoming Fixes

+- Generalize Player methods code that could be reused:
+     - A method that accept as arguments an inventory (player's or npc's) and an item class to narrow down the choice.
+     - A method of choosing an item from the inventory that can be used for pick up, drop and examine actions, and for trading with an npc.

 ## Upcoming Features

 - The game window divided into at least three parts, one of which will show the description of the current room.